dracor-org/neolatdracor/README.md

 team members: Jan Bloemendal, Dinah Wouters, Andrea Peverelli (all Huygens Institute, Royal Netherlands Academy of Arts and Sciences)
 text selection in alphabetical order: See the overview below.
 number of texts: ca. 100
-status: dormant
+status: work in progress
 website: [TransLatin](https://translatin.nl/)

 ## Overview of Neo-Latin Dramas

-This is an overview of Neo-Latin dramas which may be incorporated into NeoLatDraCor.
+This is an overview of Neo-Latin dramas that may be incorporated into NeoLatDraCor.
 Some dramas are related to the research of the [NeoLatDraCor working groups](#contributing-working-groups), as indicated by the “Project” column.